psychemedia/sin-eater-resources/src/_through_1880s.md

 > On one occasion, in the village of Stranton, near West Hartlepool, the vicar was standing at the churchyard gate, awaiting the arrival of the funeral procession, when, much to his surprise, the entire group, who had come within a few yards of him, suddenly turned back and marched round the churchyard wall, thus traversing its west, north, and east boundaries.
 On inquiring the reason of this extraordinary procedure, one of the mourners quickly replied, "Why, ye wad no hae them carry the dead again the sun ; the dead maun ay go wi' the sun."

-A similar custom appears to hail from Wales, althoiugh I havenlt yet tracked down the original Pennant reference:
+A similar custom appears to hail from Wales, although I haven't yet tracked down the original Pennant reference:

 > This is not unlike a Welsh custom mentioned by Pennant, who tells us that when a corpse was conveyed to the churchyard from any part of the town, great care was always taken that it should be carried the whole distance on the right-hand side of the road.